-If you have further questions about your rights under the Settlement Agreement, the Retiree Committee recommends that you attend the "town hall meetings" that will be announced on this web site or email Togut, Segal & Segal LLP by using the "Submit an Inquiry" feature of this web site.
+If you have further questions about your rights under the Settlement Agreement, the Retiree Committee recommends that you email Togut, Segal & Segal LLP by using the "Submit an Inquiry" feature of this web site.
 Please note, however, that Togut, Segal & Segal LLP represents the Retiree Committee and cannot provide individual retirees with legal or tax advice.